NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 user want to plot.

 **model_name_list:**
-for multi-box plot, list of observation and model names user choose to set as x-labels for csi plot, list of mode names (only) user choose to set as labels.
+for multi-box plot, list of observation and model names user choose to set as x-labels; for csi plot, list of mode names (only) user choose to set as labels.

 **threshold_list:** csi plot only. list of values used as x variables. example: [10,20,30,40,50,60,70,80,90,100]